-This is a guest post by Ant, the other half of Positive World Travel.
+This is a guest post by Ant, one half of Positive World Travel.

 Elise and I fight.
 A lot.

-It is usually about petty things that don’t really matter, but, in the heat of the moment, sometimes even the smallest issues get blown out of proportion.
+It’s usually about petty things that don’t really matter, but in the heat of the moment, sometimes even the smallest issues get blown out of proportion.

-Our fights typically occur on travel days, when one of us is either tired, hungry (mostly Elise!) or fed up with the day.
-Travelling 18–24 hours on buses, trains, or planes hardly brings the best out in anyone.
-The snapping begins over something so trivial (like what taxi to catch) and before you know it we are fighting about how Elise never listens or how I never ‘understand’ her feelings.
+Our fights typically occur on travel days, when one of us is either tired, hungry (mostly Elise!), or fed up with the day.
+Traveling 18–24 hours on buses, trains, or planes hardly brings the best out in anyone.
+The snapping begins over something trivial (like what taxi to catch), and before you know it we’re fighting about how Elise never listens or how I never understand her feelings.

-One classic fight that should have earned us a spot on Jerry Springer happened when we were travelling from Kathmandu to Chitwan in Nepal.
-Chitwan is only 150km away from Nepal’s capital, but the road conditions are really poor, so we were on a cramped mini bus for about 8 hours.
+One classic fight that should have earned us a spot on Jerry Springer happened when we were traveling from Kathmandu to Chitwan in Nepal.
+Chitwan is only 150km away from Nepal’s capital, but the road conditions are really poor, so we were on a cramped minibus for about eight hours.

 As soon as we got off the bus, Elise started complaining about how she had a sore neck and just needed a sleep and a shower.
 I, on the other hand, was feeling pretty good.
 The motion sickness tablets I had taken knocked me out during the trip, and I had managed to grab some sleep on the bus.

 We snapped at each other about the best way to reach our guesthouse, what guesthouse we were going to stay at, and how long we would be staying there.
 We bickered the whole time until we found a place to stay.
 As soon as we were in our room, things got worse.
 The fighting eventually escalated until I went for a walk and Elise had a nap.

 When I came back from my walk, the fight started again.
 This time it was about how I never put my toothbrush or contact lens solution in the right spot and how Elise can never remember where she keeps things in her backpack.